-The number of boats taking tourist for rides increased significantly in the last few years, which is creating additional pollution.
-Government has provided electric boats but local boatsmen are not very keen to operate them due to charging and other functional issues.
+The number of boats taking tourists for rides increased significantly in the last few years, which is creating additional pollution.
+The government has provided electric boats but local boatsmen are not very keen to operate them due to charging and other functional issues.
 When I visited Varanasi, I noticed Ghats of Ganga were not dirty but the water was really bad.

 Hills in North India